michaelyatco/choredoor/ChoreDoorNextSteps.md

   * font-size
   * color

-See if you can determine the values for the last three properties!
+See if you can determine the values for the last three properties.

-Hint: Experiment, look at other selectors for clues, and have fun!
+Hint: Experiment and look at other selectors for clues:
 ```css
 .class {
   property: value;